What A Community Association Is

 - And so much more!

-Annually, over 20,000 community association volunteers contribute 2.4 million hours of public service, which has an equivalent monetary value of over $28 million.
+Annually, the 20,000 community association volunteers contribute 2.4 million hours of public service, which has an equivalent monetary value of over $28 million.
 These volunteers operate, manage and maintain facilities and amenities with a value of more than $200 million.

 Want to know how you can be a good neighbour?
 Click here to check out The City of Calgary's Good Neighbour Guide!